trambakbanerjee/crejm-code/README.md

 We provide a sequence steps for reproducing the different tables and figures in the paper.
 Expected Run Time for each of these steps will be denoted by ERT.

 ### Figures 2 and 4
-1. Run the script `motivatingfigures.R` inside the folder `processing` to reproduce figures 2 and 4 in the main paper.
-Please make sure that the `R` working directory is set to `(your folder structure)/crejm-code/data`. `[ERT < 10 minutes]`
+1. Run the script `motivatingfigures.R` to reproduce figures 2 and 4 in the main paper.
+Please make sure that the `R` working directory is set to `(your folder structure)/crejm-code/data`. `[ERT < 5 minutes]`

 ### Table 4
-1. Run the script `datasummary.R` inside the folder `processing` to reproduce table 4 in the main paper.
+1. Run the script `datasummary.R` to reproduce table 4 in the main paper.
 The script writes out two CSV files that hold the summary statistics in table 4.
-Before running this script, please make sure that the working directory is set to `<your folder structure>/crejm-code/data`. `[ERT < 10 minutes]`
+Before running this script, please make sure that the working directory is set to `<your folder structure>/crejm-code/data`. `[ERT < 5 minutes]`

 ### Table 1
 This is the table that presents the selected fixed / composite effects and the coefficient estimates under the submodels Login Indicator, Duration of Play and Purchase Propensity.
 The following steps when executed in the order described below reproduce table 1.

-1. Run `dataprocessing.R` inside the folder `processing` to output `out.RData` which is a list that holds the processed training and prediction data.
+1. Run `dataprocessing.R` to output `out.RData` which is a list that holds the processed training and prediction data.
 Before running this script, please make sure that the working directory is set to `<your folder structure>/crejm-code/data`. `[ERT < 10 minutes]`
 2. Run `crejm_estimation.R` available inside the folder `selection`.
 This script writes out a list of initial estimates `init.est.RData`. `[ERT ~ 6 hours]`
 3. Run `crejm_selection.R` available inside the folder `selection`.
 This script writes out a list of selected fixed / composite effect predictors in `selection.RData`. `[ERT ~ 4 hours]`
 4. To get the coefficient estimates, run `crejm_postselectionestimation.R` available inside the folder `selection`.
 This script writes out a list `postselection.est.RData` that stores the coefficient estimates, and the estimated covariance matrices of the player and guild specific random effects. `[ERT ~ 6 hours]`

+Please be advised that steps 2, 3 and 4 in the sequence above are both memory and time intensive processes.

 ### Figure 5
 1. Figure 5 relies on the output `postselection.est.RData` that is obtained from step (4) above.
 To reproduce figure 5, run `crejm_randomeffect_network.R` available inside the folder `selection`. `[ERT < 5 minutes]`

 ### Table 2
+Table 2 presents results related to the predictive performance of CREJM and Benchmarks I, II.
+The following steps when executed in the order described below reproduce table 2.

+1.
 `[ERT < 1 hour]`

 ### Figure 6